oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 ### Benefit to oVirt

-oVirt VMs will be able to use networks definded by external providers. oVirt will provide an API for the external providers (vendors Software Defined Networking products) allowing them to easily integrate with oVirt.
+oVirt VMs will be able to use networks definded by external providers. oVirt will provide an API for the external providers (vendors of Software Defined Networking products) allowing them to easily integrate with oVirt.